Dialyte lens

 A dialyte lens (sometimes called a dialyt) is a compound lens design that corrects optical aberrations where the lens elements are widely air-spaced.
 The design is used to save on the amount of glass used for specific elements or where elements can not be cemented because they have dissimilar curvatures.
-The word dialyte means "parted", "loose" or "separated".
+The word dialyte means "parted", "loose" or "separated" in Greek.

-Dialyte telescopes
+Design

+In its simplest form, a dialyte can be formed by separating the elements in a cemented achromatic doublet of positive and negative lenses, although the powers of the individual elements must be increased to compensate.